AFTER THE ART WAR

 -- A. W. Dow

 The second school belonged more to the designers and architects.
-Though accountable to the same patronage as the painters, it was the responsibility of these artists (or artisans) to pair-down nature to her fundamentals of line, patterns, and form.
-This was necessary in order to create structures, interior-environments, manuscripts, and wares that were capable of evoking subjective emotion through more subtle and less imagistic means.
+Though accountable to the same patronage as the painters, it was the responsibility of these artists, or artisans, to pare down nature to her fundamentals of line, patterns, and form.
+This was necessary in order to create structures, interior environments, manuscripts, and wares that were capable of evoking subjective emotion through subtler and more nonfigurative means.
 [2]

-At the time this division really didn’t seem to present much of a problem.
-It was definitely a pragmatic approach to the work of the day.
+At the time, this division didn’t seem to present much of a problem.
+It was a pragmatic approach to the work of the day.
 What’s more, both sides respectfully understood their place in hierarchical society as fellow craftsmen and thus maintained an influential and harmonious dialogue with one another.
-[3] Nonetheless, as time and social revolutions went on the patronage of the arts was allowed to shift more and more away from the church and their affiliated ruling classes to an increasingly individualistic and private marketplace.
-[4] This shift in economic policy would undoubtedly make for repercussions, some good, and some bad.
+[3] Nonetheless, as time and social revolutions went on, the patronage of the arts was allowed to shift more and more away from the church and their affiliated ruling classes to an increasingly individualistic and private marketplace.
+[4] This shift in economic policy would, undoubtedly, make for repercussions, some good, and some bad.

 The good side was that artists and artisans were now free to stretch their aesthetic wings past the confines of timeworn academia.
 The backing of some guild, church, or royal subject (and all the accompanying baggage) was no longer an absolute necessity for financial success.

-By 1848, many heavyweights in the world of art and philosophy were assertively opening themselves up to new marketable ideas while simultaneously dismissing what they felt were the spent confines of artistic academia.
-Starting with movements like the PRB, the publishing of The Germ, The Vienna Secession, and most importantly Impressionism, rebellious exoduses from predictable studio life had now begun.
-Especially where Impressionism is concerned, artistic styles and attitudes quickly broke away from their traditional roots as the hazy forest of Fontainebleau and public venues of leisure, many of which propagated the more taboo side of contemporary life, became refuges where fashionable artists flocked to cast aside the confines of their studios and honestly capture, not just the face of nature, but how the naked eye interprets nature.
-[5]
+By 1848, many heavyweights in the world of art and philosophy were assertively opening themselves up to new marketable ideas, while simultaneously dismissing what they felt were the spent confines of artistic academia.
+Starting with movements like the PRB, the publishing of The Germ, The Vienna Secession, and, most importantly, Impressionism, rebellious exoduses from predictable studio life had now begun.

 Even more, theoretical composition wasn’t about to quietly submit to a revolution which sought its exclusion.
 Beginning with the Cubists and their experiments with the multi-sidedness of the human visual experience, which fell much in line with William James’ ideas on consciousness, questions that sought to challenge time honored norms only grew more complex.
 Questions like: Is referencing nature even necessary when it comes to creating moving and lasting art?
-Can we reverse course from the Impressionist’s obsession with the midsummer countryside and exclusively delve into the tenets of the decorative non-figure school; producing paintings that abstractly display immaterial concepts like emotion and causation, instead of trying to evoke such things with a quaint recognizable rendering of lovers or flowers?
+Can we shift away from the Impressionists' focus on natural scenes and instead directly explore the expressive design principles of the decorative non-figured school?
+Fostering approaches which would involve producing paintings that abstractly represent extramaterial concepts like emotion and causation, rather than attempting to evoke such things through more recognizably concrete depictions like those of lovers or flowers.
 [6]

-The concern of this essay though really isn’t the politics of modern vs. conventional art or otherwise.
-Rather, the focal point here is how two once cooperative idioms of the visual artistic process, specifically when it comes to painting, became brutal enemies and what we can do about it today.
-Yet, before we discuss the benefits of gluing Humpty D. back together again we should first consider his fall.
+The concern of this essay, though, isn’t the politics of modern vs. conventional art or otherwise.
+Rather, the focal point here is how two, once cooperative, idioms of the visual artistic process, specifically when it comes to painting, became brutal enemies, and what we can do to rectify it today.
+Yet, before we discuss the benefits of gluing Humpty D. back together again, we should first consider his fall.
 A good place to start is to observe some of those who, in the very midst of this war, did their best not to separate the yolk from the white.
 Then take a hard look at what happened to some of them when they tried to do just that.

 * * *